pavelsolis/Replication-Folder/README.md

 ## Contents of Folder
 - README.md (this file).
-- doAll.sh: call the main files to generate the results, the paper and the slides.
+- doAll.sh: call the main files to generate the results and the latest versions of the paper and the slides.
 - Codes folder with the following subfolders:
 	- Tidy: codes that generate the *analysis data files* by cleaning and processing the *original data files*.
 	- Stats: codes that inspect the analysis data files (e.g. look for outliers) and provide descriptive statistics of the variables used.